 And when you do this, you guys, this gives you leverage over yourself.
 This makes it so the next time you have a choice to make, since I'm using food as the example, we'll just keep on it.
-And my kids say, "Let's go to Crumbl."
-I'll say, "You bet we will."
-And I will just get a cookie and I'll put threequarters of it in the fridge or the freezer for another day.
-I'm telling you, it's crazy how powerful this is because I don't need to compensate for hating myself, and beating up on myself, and feeling terrible.
-And I'm not trying to reinforce a belief like I'm a weak terrible person who can't say no to food.
+And my kids say, let's go to Crumbl.
+I'll say, you bet we will.
+And I will just get a cookie and I'll put three quarters of it in the fridge or the freezer for another day.

+I'm telling you, it's crazy how powerful this is.
+Because I don't need to compensate for hating myself and beating up on myself and feeling terrible, and I'm not trying to reinforce a belief like I'm a weak, terrible person who can't say no to food, then I actually create a different result in my future.

-Then I actually create a different result in my future, put me to the test.
+Put me to the test.
 See if this is true.
 You can do this with so many things.
-You can do this with sleep.
+You can do this with sleep, right?
 Present you is feeling however you're feeling based on the decision past you made.
-Wasn't there a Seinfeld episode about this, morning guy hates night guy because night guy stayed up too late and didn't want to go to sleep but then morning guy is tired and has to get up.
-But what if morning guy or gal, morning woman was just like, "Night time woman, past woman, you had a lot of fun last night watching season five of The Crown that just came out."
-So good by the way.
+Wasn't there a Seinfeld episode about this?
+Like, morning guy hates night guy.
+Right?
+Because night guy stayed up too late and didn't want to go to sleep, but then morning guy is tired and has to get up.

-"I hope that was fun for you and that was fun and I've good memories of and it's okay that we did that."
-And now I'm tired and it's okay, I'm going to be tired for you because I love you.
-But I'm also going to remember this feeling and it's not super fun, it makes my day harder.
+But what if morning guy or gal morning woman was just like "Oh nighttime woman past woman, you had a lot of fun last night watching season five of The Crown that just came out."
+So good, by the way.
+I hope that was fun for you and that was fun and I've good memories of that and it's okay that we did that and now I'm tired and it's okay I'm gonna be tired for you because I love you.
+But I'm also gonna remember this feeling and that's not super fun it makes my day harder.
 And maybe tonight I will go to bed a little earlier and hook up future me.
-I don't know.
-We'll see.
-If not, I'm not going to be mad at you but it's an option, just saying, it's a choice."
+I don't know, we'll see.
+If not, I'm not gonna be mad at you, but it's an option, just saying, it's a choice.

-And it's so crazy, you guys, from this place you start making such better choices for your future self.
-Now, I'm going to give one other example here of what I noticed as I've done this.
-And I'm going to keep doing this.
-I just started doing this crazy talking to myself.
-My client who I was coaching on this today, I just told her, "People think we're crazy talking to ourselves.
-But then I realized we're all talking to ourselves anyway."
-We all have thoughts all day and we're all talking to ourselves in our heads.
-We might as well do it with a little bit more intention and make sure it's a little bit more useful."
+And it's so crazy, you guys, from this place, you start making such better choices for your future self.
+Now, I'm gonna give one other example here of what I noticed as I've done this, and I'm gonna keep doing this.
+I just started doing this, like crazy talking to myself.
+My client who I was coaching on this today, I just told her, people think we're crazy talking to ourselves, but then I realized we're all talking to ourselves anyway.
+We all have thoughts all day.
+We're all talking to ourselves in our heads.
+We might as well do it with a little bit more intention and make sure it's a little bit more useful.